-Cynthia “Cindy” Rinker is a licensed Marriage and Family Therapist and partner at the San Francisco Forensic Institute.
-For two decades, she has worked with various mental health populations.
-Cindy’s focus for the past 10 years has been assessment and treatment of sexual offenders, problematic sexual behaviors, sexual abuse victims, and partners of those with problematic sexual behaviors.
+Cynthia “Cindy” Rinker is a licensed Marriage and Family Therapist and Administrative Director at the San Francisco Forensic Institute.
+For 25 years, she has worked with various mental health populations.
+Cindy’s focus for the past 12 years has been assessment and treatment of sexual offenders, individuals with problematic sexual behaviors, and their partners.

 Oscar Baide is a clinician at San Francisco Forensic Institute’s Adult Sex Offender Treatment Program in San Francisco, CA. He has over 15 years experience working with adults, children, and families involved in the child welfare system and probation.
 He provides mental health treatment to individuals who have committed various types of sexual offenses.
 Mr. Baide speaks fluent Spanish and treats monolingual Spanish speaking clients.

 Daniel Doyle has been working as a marriage and family therapist for over 25 years.
 His experience includes much group facilitation, often aimed toward managing impulses and emotions by developing greater attunement to one’s internal needs and desires.
 In recent years he has been teaching health education classes in which a capacity to relax, along with the ability to notice and interrupt doubts and frustrations that contribute to isolation and other poor choices, can be parlayed into better health, contentment and connection to others.